ares1994/Shomei/README.md

                                                                       // Also specify side if frameType selected is OneSide.
 Options are Left, Right, Top, Bottom

-     getImageFile(externalCacheDir,,Bitmap.CompressFormat.JPEG,90f)   // Get the image file for your view.
+     getImageUri(externalCacheDir,,Bitmap.CompressFormat.JPEG,90f)   // Get the image URI for your view.
 The only compulsory argument to be specified is the directory.
                                                                       // Default Compression Format is PNG.
 Default rotation angle is 0f

 }